 A stock will have an “SSR” on the Level 2 montage in the top right.
 See the example below:

-Stocks with short sale restriction can be tricky to trade to the short-side.
+Stocks with short sale restrictions can be tricky to trade to the short-side.
 A lot of times stocks with bad news will gap down during pre-market and trigger SSR.
 They will often grind down slowly and then have big pops, and then continue to fade.
-They can provide great shorting opportunities, but you have to have good timing
+They can provide great shorting opportunities, but you have to have good timing.

 The number one rule for trading stocks with SSR: Don’t short them at lows.
 They will either flush and not fill you, or they will usually have a big pop, and you are stuck with a bad entry.
 You want to wait for a spike to get a good entry with better risk vs reward.